 The type of fence you choose will not only play a key role in your home’s exterior design, but also provide one of the most important benefits of all homes; security.
-Privacy and security are two of the most common reasons Americans look to buy homes.
 A professionally installed fence gives every homeowner that true sense of home we all desire.
 Fencing, whether it be wood, chain link or wrought iron, will greatly affect your sense of home.
-Before choosing your next fence, be sure to review the nine most common fencing types below.
+See all your yard fencing options, including some cheap fencing choices, below.

 To see some of the costs associated with all fencing types, check out our fencing cost estimators.

 Wood is the most popular fencing type across America.
 Not only does it give homeowners a sense of privacy with the height wood fencing provides, but they are also one of the more attractive options on the market.
 They give homeowners a warm and welcoming feeling and without the headache of breaking the bank.
 Beware that the height and size of your fence will greatly impact the price.
 The more lumber you need, the more expensive the project will be.
 On top of that, like all fences, they take awhile to install.
 Therefore, a smaller fence will clearly be cheaper than a larger one.